marco-mariotti/easyterm/docs/showcase.rst

 Reading options from a configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Easyterm provides a complementary approach to reading options from command line: reading them
 from a configuration file.
-While the user is free to combine these possibilities in any order,
+The function :func:`~easyterm.commandlineopt.read_config_file` takes a
+file path or buffer as argument, and returns a dictionary-like object analogous to that returned by
+:func:`~easyterm.commandlineopt.command_line_options`.

-it was developed with a hierarchy in mind:
+While developers are free to use this function as they see fit, it was developed with this structure in mind:

-   #. *def_opt* defines the built-in default options, and their type
-   #. the configuration file overrides (some of the) options with user-specific defaults
+   #. the configuration file defines options and their default values
    #. command line options override (some of the) options with runtime-specific arguments

-The function :func:`~easyterm.commandlineopt.read_config_file` takes a file path or buffer as argument,
-and returns a dictionary-like object analogous to that returned by
-:func:`~easyterm.commandlineopt.command_line_options`.
-Function :func:`~easyterm.commandlineopt.read_config_file`
-also takes an optional `types_from` argument, which converts to the right type all arguments read
-from the configuration file.
-It is meant to accept *def_opt* as argument.
+In other words, the configuration file is used to build an object analogous to *def_opt*.

 A configuration file read by :func:`~easyterm.commandlineopt.read_config_file` has the following format::